AdaCore/training_material/courses/ada_essentials/240_tasking/05-task_types.rst

   * Defines synchronized access to shared data

-* Protected object - an instance of that type.
+* Protected object - an instance of that type

 * Procedures and functions inside the type control access rules